 On average, you can expect to spend at least 2 hours touring the Apostolic Palace of Castel Gandolfo.

-You can get to the Apostolic Palace of Castel Gandolfo by either train, bus or car.
+You can get to the Papal Palace of Castel Gandolfo by either train, bus or car.

 From the Roma Termini station in Rome, Castel Gandolfo is about 40 minutes away by train.
 Get off at the Castel Gandolfo stop and walk towards Piazza della Liberta.
 From here, you can walk to the entrance of the palace.